facebookresearch/ParlAI/docs/source/tutorial_task.md

 # Tasks and Datasets in ParlAI

-__Authors__: Alexander Holden Miller, Filipe de Avila Belbute Peres, Jason Weston
+__Authors__: Alexander Holden Miller, Filipe de Avila Belbute Peres, Jason Weston, Emily dinan

 ParlAI can support fixed dialogue data for supervised learning (which we call a dataset) or even dynamic tasks involving an environment, agents